Anal cancer: Prevention

 Since many, if not most, anal cancers derive from HPV infections, and since the HPV vaccine before exposure to HPV prevents infection by some strains of the virus and has been shown to reduce the incidence of potentially precancerous lesions, scientists surmise that HPV vaccination may reduce the incidence of anal cancer.

+The efficacy of the vaccine against HPV types 16 and 18 in naive women ≤26 years old is between 91 and 100% but is lower when individuals are vaccinated irrespective of baseline HPV infection at 76%.

 In 2010, Gardasil was approved in the US to prevent anal cancer and pre-cancerous lesions in males and females aged 9 to 26 years.
 The vaccine has been used before to help prevent cervical, vulvar, and vaginal cancer, and associated lesions caused by HPV types 6, 11, 16, and 18 in women.

 Screening

 As the incidence of anal cancer has increased in recent years, screening and early detection of anal intraepithelial neoplasia (AIN) has become a necessity in patients at risk.
 This screening detects premalignant lesions, which are highly prevalents, and improves the staging of lesions after treatment.

 Anal Pap smears similar to those used in cervical cancer screening have been studied for early detection of anal cancer in high-risk individuals.
 In 2011, an HIV clinic implemented a program to enhance access to anal cancer screening for HIV-positive men.
 Nurse practitioners perform anal Papanicolaou screening, and men with abnormal results receive further evaluation with high-resolution anoscopy.
 The program has helped identify many precancerous growths, allowing them to be safely removed.
 A similar study was performed in women with a history of cervical cancer or high-grade cervical intraepithelial neoplasia.
-More than 30% had abnormal anal Pap smears and one third of those already had anal intraepithelial neoplasia.
+More than 30% had abnormal anal Pap smears, and one-third of those already had anal intraepithelial neoplasia.